-There is nothing we can do to earn forgiveness.
+It's not that God has offered forgiveness to us on an exchange basis.
+Our forgiveness of others is not a condition of God's forgiveness for us.
+After all the scripture says, "While we were yet sinners, Christ died for us."
+(Romans 5:8) There is nothing we can do to earn forgiveness.
 If we rightly see ourselves as sinners deserving death and judgment from God, then we can grasp the magnificent grace given to us through Jesus Christ.
 Once we catch a glimpse of that grace extended to us, don't you think we should extend that kind of grace and forgiveness to others?
+Holding a grudge is letting someone live rent free in your head.
 If we clothe ourselves with such an unforgiving spirit, how can the Spirit of God work in us?
 We need the mercy of God operating in our lives as we go through our daily tasks.
 How much more does a forgiving spirit need to live in us daily?
-Holding a grudge doesn't make you strong; it makes you bitter.
-Forgiving doesn't make you weak; it sets you free.

 It has been said, that when we hold a grudge against someone, the only one it is really hurting is ourselves.
 As a matter of fact, if we let that spirit of unforgiveness grow in us, it can actually poison our soul.
+I like this quote that says, "Holding a grudge is letting someone live rent free in your head."